sowdri/nutso/README.md

 - `value`: The current value being validated
 - `parent`: The parent object containing this value
-- `root`: The root object of the schema
+- `root`: The root object of the schema (the entire object being validated).
+By default, it's set to `unknown` for better composability.
+When you need type safety for root access, explicitly provide the root type when defining your schema.

 If the function returns `false`, the field is considered valid regardless of its actual value and no further validation is performed.